We cover on this document

 This website is for the purpose of enabling parents and individuals to find potential suitable marriage partners for themselves or for another adult who has freely consented to the use of this website and who are legally able to enter into marriage.
 This website may not be used to carry out arranged or forced marriages.

 We strongly advise you to use extreme caution when sharing personal information with other users.
-We recommend you carefully read and consider our page on keeping safe.
-Read our cyber safety tips.

 If you are concerned for your personal safety at any time, we strongly recommend that you immediately contact police or a trusted person for assistance.